solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/xslt_transformation/_index.md

 {{< readfile file="/static/content/setup_notes" markdown="true">}}
 We will also be using the [jq](https://stedolan.github.io/jq/) commmand line utility to pretty print JSON strings.

 This guide uses a custom image for running a SOAP service.
-The source code for this image is available in the [Gloo Edge repository](https://github.com/solo-io/gloo) in `docs/examples/xslt-guide`.
+The source code for this image is available in the [Gloo Gateway repository](https://github.com/solo-io/gloo) in `docs/examples/xslt-guide`.
 In this guide, we pull the pre-built image from a remote repository, but if you want to rebuild the image, simply run `make docker-local`.